 Who We Are

-We call bullshit on the normalization of drinking and drinking culture, and are authoring a new, very real narrative that positions sobriety as a desirable, achievable, and empowered way to live.
+We call bullshit on the normalization of drinking and drinking culture and are authoring a new, very real narrative that positions sobriety as a desirable, achievable, and empowered way to live.
 As such, we are radically pro-people, extremely anti-Rosé-all-day.

 Although smashing the drinking culture trope is The Temper’s main focus, our topics are as diverse and intersectional as our contributors.
-Our stories are written through the lens of addiction and recovery, and include a range of writing on sex, food, money, relationships, career, gender identity, power dynamics, and more.
+Our stories are written through the lens of addiction and recovery, and include a range of writing on sex, food, money, relationships, career, gender identity, power dynamics, and so much more.